 Live Cell Imaging

-- Zeiss Cell Explorer with attached Yokogawa spinning disk for rapid confocal imaging offers subcellular resolution with sampling frequencies up to 80 Hz
+With attached Yokogawa spinning disk for rapid confocal imaging offers subcellular resolution with sampling frequencies up to 80 Hz.

 Zeiss Cell Explorer